haisenzhao/libhgp/README.md

 # Dependency

 You should install [CGAL](https://github.com/CGAL/cgal) before compiling this project.
+For windows, recommend to use vcpkg to install CGAL.
 Our project also depends on [glm](https://github.com/g-truc/glm.git) and [Clipper](http://www.angusj.com/delphi/clipper.php), but you don't need to install them explicitly.

 # Usage